sharwell/ha-tea-timer/README.md

   - `timer.finished` triggers a five-second overlay before settling back to Idle.
 - When Home Assistant omits `remaining`, the card derives an estimated value using `duration` and `last_changed`, and surfaces a notice if drift exceeds ~2 seconds.
 - The card never interpolates or counts down client-side; Home Assistant remains the source of truth for countdown values.
+- Taps on the card body proxy to Home Assistant services: idle taps call `timer.start` with the normalized dial duration, and running taps issue `timer.cancel` followed by `timer.start` to guarantee a clean restart event stream.
+The UI shows a pending overlay (“Starting…” / “Restarting…”) and ignores further taps until Home Assistant reports the updated state.

 ### Dial duration configuration